Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

 However, not all thresholds are accurately predicted from natural images.
-While some of the mismatches occur for directions in texture space where the experimental data has large variability (pink error bars in Figure~\ref{fig:exp_and_second_order}C and Figure~\ref{fig:mixed_groups}), there are systematic mismatches in the $\texiih \beta + +$ and $\texfull \beta +{}{}+$ planes (Figure~\ref{fig:exp_and_second_order}C) that are many times the experimental uncertainty.
-This discrepancy points to limits of the efficient-coding model.
-Such limits should be expected: adapting to increasingly precise environmental statistics ultimately must become unfeasible, both because of insufficient sampling, and because of the growing computational cost required for adaptation.
+While some of the mismatches seem random and occur for directions in texture space where the experimental data has large variability (pink error bars in Figure~\ref{fig:exp_and_second_order}C and Figure~\ref{fig:mixed_groups}), there are also systematic discrepancies.
+Natural-image predictions tend to underestimate the threshold in the simple planes (median log prediction error $-0.090$) and overestimate the threshold in mixed planes (median log prediction error $+0.008$).
+That is, in human observers, detection of simultaneously-present multiple correlations is disproportionally better than predicted from the detection thresholds for single correlations, to a mild degree (see Appendix~\ref{app:mismatch_analysis} for details).